top of page

 Want to talk through your FAA letter or concerns?

-If you are navigating FAA certification and unsure whether Fast Track applies to you, you can review the FAA ADHD Fast Track overview here.
+If you are navigating FAA certification and unsure whether ADHD Fast Track applies to you, you can review the FAA ADHD Fast Track overview here.

 Written by Jason Olin, PhD, Licensed Clinical Psychologist and Neuropsychologist.

 Dr. Olin provides psychological and neuropsychological evaluations for high-stakes testing and licensing decisions, including FAA-related evaluations.
-He is licensed in California, New York, and Arizona and provides services in California and via telehealth where authorized.
+He sees clients onsite in Newport Beach, California, and by telehealth across 43 PSYPACT states and New York.

 Comments